ndiego/icon-block/README.md

 - 270+ native WordPress icons, including social logos
 - Use any custom SVG icon or graphic
+- Insert icons from your Media Library if SVG uploads are supported
 - Includes handy icon controls (link, rotate, alignment, colors, border, padding, margin, etc.)
 - Fully compatible with the Site Editor
 - No block library required 🎉